MicrosoftDocs/dynamics365smb-docs/financials/purchasing-how-purchase-products-sale.md

 ---
-title: 'How to: Purchase Products for a Sale| Microsoft Docs'
+title: 'How to: Purchase Items for a Sale| Microsoft Docs'
 description: 'To replenish items as soon as you sell them, or to fullfill an open sales demand, you can use the Create Purchase Orders function as a simple supply planning feature.'
 services: project-madeira
 documentationcenter: ''